vindurriel/vindurriel.github.com/_md/md/resume_en.md

 ### Contact
 email: vindurriel+job@gmail.com

-github/twitter: vindurriel
+github: vindurriel

 ### About me

-Male, born in 1987, currently resides in Tongzhou, Beijing
+Male, born in 1987, currently resides in Tongzhou District, Beijing, China

 Graduated and got bachelor's degree from Beijing University of Post and Communication in 2010

-8 years of research and development experience in software/internet industry, familiar with common architectures, frameworks and design patterns of content/info website, e-commercials, digital lottery, high concurrency systems, etc. had some experience in product managements.
+Years of research and development experience in software/internet industry, familiar with common architectures, frameworks and design patterns of content/info website, e-commercials, digital lottery, high concurrency systems, etc. had some experience in product managements.

 Expertised in designing, developing and maitaining online systems which has a page view of over 100 million per day (https://wenku.baidu.com), as well as enterprise client oriented systems